benyossef27/web_project_3/README.md

 Images exported from Figma and optimize [here](https://tinypng.com/), so the project loads faster.

 **demo**

-In order to veiw the project's demo [press this link](https://benyossef27.github.io/web_project_3/).
+In order to view the project's demo [press this link](https://benyossef27.github.io/web_project_3/).